Skip to main content Skip to footer

 product plan flowchart in monday.com

-With a workflow chart, the timeline is visualized as steps in a process to show how different tasks are interconnected.
-These types of timelines are most commonly used to map out the desired flow of tasks and events.
+A workflow chart visualizes the timeline as steps in a process to show how different tasks are interconnected.
+These timelines are most commonly used to map out the desired flow of tasks and events.

 4. Critical Path Method (CPM)